-To get the best value for your money, we recommend selecting your foosball table based on skill level.
+To get the best value for your money, we recommend selecting your foosball table based on your skill level.

 Children, teens, and even adults who are just starting out seldom require a top-of-the-line foosball table – or the hefty price tag that's sure to accompany it.
 In fact, most younger children would likely appreciate a tabletop model that can be placed on a height-appropriate surface.
 Similarly, adults and older teenagers who are just beginning to explore the world of foosball may do well to start out with a smaller, more affordable standard foosball table before committing space and extra cash to a high-end option.

 For those who are already familiar with the game and enjoy it on a casual level, a mid-range standard foosball table is a good place to start.
 Decent size, coupled with a sturdy build, should offer intermediate players all the room they need to improve their skills if they so wish – and certainly more than enough for frequent “friendly” games.

 For hard-core foosball fanatics, only the best will do.
 A high-quality, heavy-duty foosball table that's built to withstand frequent energetic play is a must.
 Investing in a solid regulation-size foosball table will not only ensure the most satisfying gameplay, but will also provide added durability – an essential feature for tables that will be subjected to the sometimes explosive techniques of advanced foosball players.

 As tabletop models have considerably smaller dimensions, size is more of a concern when purchasing standard or regulation-size foosball tables.

 Standard foosball tables generally measure 76 centimetres wide by 152 centimetres long, although there are smaller models available.

 Regulation-size foosball tables are 76 centimetres wide, 142 centimetres long, and 91 centimetres tall.